nicolashainaux/mathmaker/docs/include/detailed_version.rst

 Current state
 """""""""""""

-As stated in the :ref:`guided_tour.foreword`, the documentation is being turned from doxygen to Sphinx, so there are missing parts .
+As stated in the :ref:`guided_tour.foreword`, the documentation is being turned from doxygen to Sphinx, so there are missing parts.

-Any new function or module has to be documented as described in `PEP 257  <https://www.python.org/dev/peps/pep-0257/>`_.
+Any new public function or module has to be documented as described in `PEP 257  <https://www.python.org/dev/peps/pep-0257/>`_.
+A part of the boring but necessary work to do is to add these docstrings (or turn the doxygen-style comments to docstrings), but do not rush into it too quickly as many parts should be rewritten, most of the missing or doxygen-style comments will match methods that will disappear.

 The doxygen documentation for version 0.6 is `here <http://mathmaker.sourceforge.net/contribute/doc/annotated.html>`_.
-The core parts are still correct, so far.
+The core parts are still correct, so far, but the core is being rewritten as `a separate library <https://github.com/nicolashainaux/mathmakerlib>`__.

 Format
 """"""

 This documentation is written in `ReStructured Text <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ format.

 There are no newlines inside paragraphs.
-Set your editor to wrap lines automatically to your liking.
+Set your editor to soft wrap lines or not, to your liking.

 Make html
 """""""""